 These are formed from year to year according to student interest and available staff.
 They include chamber orchestras, string trios/quartets, and woodwind or brass quintets.
 For the purpose of continuity, the membership of a chamber group is often limited to students from the same year level.

 The most capable students are placed in Fretwork One.
-The least advanced students will start in the Strummers and will move up to Fretwork Two once they have developed the necessary skills.
-Year 7 students will typically start in the Strummers.
+The least advanced students start in the Strummers and move up to Fretwork Two once they have developed the necessary skills.
+Year 7 students typically start in the Strummers.

 These involve students learning brass, percussion and woodwind instruments.

 Memorial Band performs at the series of memorial services that Churchlands supports throughout the year.
-This is a small (30-32 piece) short-term ensemble is typically composed of the most able students from years 9 and 10.
-This ensemble rehearses 2 or 3 times before each event and provides background music both before and after the services, as well as music to accompany wreath laying, hymns and national anthems as required.
+This is a small (30-32 piece) short-term ensemble is typically composed of the most able students from Years 9 and 10.
+This ensemble rehearses two or three times before each event and provides background music both before and after the services, as well as music to accompany wreath laying, hymns and national anthems as required.
 These are important formal public events attended by state, national and international representatives.